leotiger/shadow-flicker-assessment/README.md

 Despite having been reviewed and found error free, be advised that this script is a helper tool.
 You may want (or need) to calculate some data points manually to prove correctness of the assumptions and results provided by this script.

+### Other tools

+Currently no other simple scripts are available for assessment of shadow flicker.
+You may use commercial programs like WindPro or WindFarmer and you may use the free OpenWind with partial implementation for shadow flicker.
+To provide a simple and transparent script with an easy to adapt configuration file is the motivation behind the shadow flicker assessment tool provided here.

 ### ToDo

 - [x] Clean and improve code base